 Where else will I be sharing?

-I want people to find my architectural photography everywhere.
+I want people to find my work everywhere.
 I want people to see that I share my work instead of simply talk about being a photographer.
 I find sharing my work with a drip approach will allow me to provide actual updates to my email list every so often again.
 Other places I’ll be sharing images will be:

 - Flickr (whoa – trying to revive my old account)